jhashuva/MVCTS/intro_to_python.md

 # Numbers

-Numbers are divided into int\, float and complex numbers\.
+Numbers are divided into int, float and complex numbers\.

 Numbers: integers